The-Week-Ahead/Week-Ahead-Public-Mirror/README.md

 It is designed to as easy to use as possible.
 The timetable is stored in a JSON file, and it uses service workers to cache the timetable for offline use.

-It is also able acheive PWA abilities (Progressive Web Apps) which allows it to work like a regular app on your phone or computer even!
+It is also able to acheive PWA abilities (Progressive Web Apps) which allows it to work like a regular app on your phone or computer even!

 # PUBLIC TODO